 A little-known secret is another very small beach in the same bay (bottom right of our images).
 It´s accessible by boat or climbing over the rocks.

 Anse Boudin is a deserted beach along the calm coastal road of Praslin.
 It offers some shadow and good possibilities to swim.
 The beach is just a few minutes by car from famous Anse Lazio, that´s why hardly anybody ever stops here.
 Would this beach be somewhere else on the island or in another country, people would absolutely love it.
 One small downside is the seaweed that gets washed on the northern beaches of Praslin regularly.
 But that happens on many other beaches too.
 This is a natural phenomenon (read more about it here).

 Anse Volbert or Cote d´Or Beach is the touristic hotspot of Praslin.
 While there sure are more beautiful beaches on the island, this is the place where most hotels and apartments are situated.
-The beach is really long and wide, perfect for a walk on any time of the day.
+The beach is really long and wide, perfect for a walk at any time of the day.
 Many options to go for a swim and the few fisher- and excursion-boats add to the nice look and feel of the beach.
-As you can see on our images, seaweed is present regularely (read more about seaweed).
+As you can see in our images, seaweed is present regularly (read more about seaweed).
 Shade is rather rare on this beach.

 Grand Anse in the south of Praslin is a very long beach, reaching from the airport all the way to where the road goes inland to Vallée de Mai.
-Unfortunately this part of the beach suffers from erosion, so there is a long stonewall protecting the land behind the beach.
+Unfortunately, this part of the beach suffers from erosion, so there is a long stonewall protecting the land behind the beach.
 There are a few small rivers running into the sea in this area that bring a lot of sand with them.
 Everywhere else, the lagoon is covered with seaweed.
-Seaweed is a natural phenomenon and while some people don´t particularly like it, others love to go snorkelling in search for sea horses and other fish.
+Seaweed is a natural phenomenon and while some people don´t particularly like it, others love to go snorkelling in search of seahorses and other fish.